movestore/movestore.github.io/appspec/current/settings/string.md

 # Text variable
-To allow the user to define a text variable input you can use the type `STRING`.
+To allow the user to define a text variable, you can use the type `STRING`.

 Note that `null` and `""` (empty number) are handled equivalently and are passed on as `null` to the App code.